 The HELMi cohort consists of 1055 healthy term infants born in 2016-2018 mainly at the capital region of Finland, and their parents.
-The cohort is currently being followed up from pregnancy until 2 years of age.
-Funding has been secured to organize a 4-year follow-up in 2020-2022.
+The cohort is currently being followed up from pregnancy until 2 years of age, and at 4-5 years.
 Birth mode, nutrition, and antibiotic intake all are known to affect the development of early life microbiota.
 Our goal is to broaden the understanding of how families’ lifestyle and care practices as well as the clinical practices e.g. regarding antenatal antibiotic prophylaxis affect the child’s microbiota development.
-In addition, we study the impact of these exposures and early microbiota features on growth, overall health and development of diseases, such as allergies.
+In addition, we study the impact of these exposures and early microbiota features on growth, gastrointestinal and overall health as well as development of diseases, such as allergies.

 Early microbiota development is analysed based on frequent fecal sampling from the child (9 samples during 0-24 months).
-Additionally, parental fecal samples, breast milks samples from the mother and DNA sample from the child are collected.
-Extensive metadata from both the child and the parents are collected using electronic questionnaires; parents fill 57 questionnaires per family at weekly to monthly intervals to record e.g. nutrition, crying, sleep as well as indoor and outdoor environmental exposures.
-Illnesses, medication and supplements are recorded continuously.
+Additionally, parental fecal samples, breast milk samples from the lactating mother and DNA sample from the child have been collected.
+Extensive metadata from both the child and the parents were collected using electronic questionnaires at weekly to monthly intervals for the first two years to record e.g. nutrition, crying, sleep as well as indoor and outdoor environmental exposures.
+Illnesses, medication and supplements were recorded continuously.
 National health care and drug purchase registries will be utilized for objective assessment of the clinical diagnoses and purchase of antibiotics and other drugs that are available only via prescriptions.
-Child’s cognitive, social and motor development is assessed with standardized questionnaires and additionally the majority of the children undergoes cognitive test performed by a psychologist.
+Child’s cognitive, social and motor development is assessed with standardized questionnaires and additionally the majority of the children underwent cognitive test performed by a psychologist.

 Being most sensitive to environmental stimuli and most influential on the host physiology, the early microbiota is attainable target to reduce the risk of later disease.
-By combining and analyzing the above specified data our project will provide fundamental understanding on how infants’ microbiota develop, forming a basis for predicting and (re)directing it to support healthy development and future.
+We utilize e.g. metagenomic and amplicon sequencing of the intestinal microbiota samples, human milk oligosaccharide profiling of the breastmilk samples, and culture-based isolation, genomic and phenotypic characterization of the early life colonizers.
+By analyzing and integrating different omics and other data our project will provide fundamental understanding on how infants’ microbiota develop, forming a basis for predicting and (re)directing it to support healthy development and future.